Khalida Jarrar: Family

 Jarrar's father ran a toy-shop business in Nablus.
-In 1985, after a five-year engagement, and when she had completed her master's degree at Bir Zeit, Jarrar married Ghassan Jarrar, a fellow student, and now a manufacturer of children's furniture and toys, whose of which are exported to Israel, at Beit Furik, a former political activist who has been arrested 14 times and spent 10–11 years without trial or charges being laid under administrative detention in Israeli prisons.
-The couple have two daughters, Yafa, with a degree in law from the University of Ottawa and Suha, with a master's of science degree in climate change science and policy, who grew up thinking soldiers pounding on one's doors, arrests and the imprisonment of parents was a normal part of children's lives.
+In 1985, after a five-year engagement, and when she had completed her master's degree at Bir Zeit, Jarrar married Ghassan Jarrar, a fellow student, and now a manufacturer of children's furniture and toys at Beit Furik, a former political activist who has been arrested 14 times and spent 10–11 years without trial or charges being laid under administrative detention in Israeli prisons.
+The couple had two daughters, Yafa, with a degree in law from the University of Ottawa, Suha, with a master's of science degree in climate change science and policy, who grew up thinking soldiers pounding on one's doors, arrests and the imprisonment of parents was a normal part of children's lives. and a son Wadia.
 The couple live in al-Bireh, Ramallah.

+In her six years of imprisonment, she has been refused leave to attend her father's funeral (2015), that of her mother (2018), of her daughter Suha (2021) who died aged 31.
 On Suha's death from cardiac arrest in July 2021, Jarrar was denied a temporary release from her imprisonment on humanitarian grounds in order to attend her daughter's funeral.
+Her son Wadia died in 2024, aged 29, also of a heart attack while she was again under administrative detention.